vortex-tcg/vortex_tcg/devops/README.md

   You can find the variable list in the **terraform.tfvars**.
   We took a 10GB of allocated storage, it is enough for the project, and stay in the free AWS tier.
-  About the engine, we are in **mariadb**, and its engine version is **11.4.5** About the password, *Maxime* si the only that can provide the RDS cluster and connect with credentials.
+  About the engine, we are in **mariadb**, and its engine version is **11.4.5** About the password, *Maxime* is the only one that can provide the RDS cluster and connect with credentials.

   ### 1.3 : Cluster :
   This file will contain all the code to provide a EC2 Cluster (for the back-end server).